Effectiveness of Tree-based Ensembles for Anomaly Discovery: Insights, Batch and Streaming Active Learning: Problem Setup and Human-in-the-Loop Learning Framework

-We setup a scoring function \texttt{Score}(${\bf x}$) to score data instances, which is parametrized by ${\bf \Theta}$ and ensemble of detectors $\mathcal{E}$.
-For example, with tree-based ensembles, we consider a linear model with weights ${\mathbf w} \in \mathds{R}^m$ (where ${\bf w} \equiv {\bf \Theta}$) that will be used to combine the scores of $m$ anomaly detectors as follows: \texttt{Score}(${\bf x}$) = ${\mathbf w} \cdot {\bf z}$, where ${\bf z} \in \mathds{R}^m$ corresponds to the scores from anomaly detectors for instance ${\bf x}$.
+We setup a scoring function \texttt{Score}(${\bf x}$) to score data instances, which is parameterized by ${\mathbf w}$ and ensemble of detectors $\mathcal{E}$.
+For example, with tree-based ensembles, we consider a linear model with weights ${\mathbf w} \in \mathds{R}^m$ that will be used to combine the scores of $m$ anomaly detectors as follows: \texttt{Score}(${\bf x}$) = ${\mathbf w} \cdot {\bf z}$, where ${\bf z} \in \mathds{R}^m$ corresponds to the scores from anomaly detectors for instance ${\bf x}$.
 This linear hyperplane separates anomalies from nominals.
 We will denote the optimal weight vector by ${\bf w}^*$.
-Similarly, with generic (homogeneous or heterogeneous) ensemble of detectors, we combine the scores of anomaly detectors as follows: \texttt{Score}(${\bf x}$) = $\sum_{i=1}^m{p_i({\bf x}) \cdot s_i({\bf x})}$, where $s_i({\bf x})$ is the score assigned by the $i^{th}$ detector and $p_i({\bf x}) \in [0, 1]$ denotes the relevance of the $i^{th}$ ensemble member (via a neural network with parameters ${\bf \Theta}$) for a data instance ${\bf x}$.
-More generally, we can treat both \texttt{Score}(${\bf x}$) formulations in an equivalent manner with $w_i \equiv p_i({\bf x})$ and $z_i \equiv s_i({\bf x})$.
-If we have control over how the ensemble of detectors is trained, then we should learn a model that assigns scores $s_i({\bf x})$ at the highest level of granularity for the best adaptability (e.g., tree-based model).
-On the other hand, if we do not have any control over the construction/training of ensemble, then we cannot guarantee that the model will assign scores at a sufficient level of granularity.
-In either case, $p_i({\bf x})$ can be used to adapt the ensemble based model to the data that does not fit the model assumptions.
-We need to instantiate the scoring function and initialize the parameters ${\bf \Theta}$ appropriately in order to improve the label-efficiency of active learning.

-Our active learning framework $\mathcal{A}$ assumes the availability of an analyst who can provide the true label for any instance in an interactive loop as shown in Figure~\ref{fig:active_loop}.
-In each iteration of active learning loop, we perform the following steps: 1) Select one or more unlabeled instances from the input dataset ${\bf D}$ according to a query selection strategy $\mathcal{QS}$; 2) Query the human analyst for labels of selected instances by providing additional information in the form of interpretable rules or explanations; and 3) Update the weights of the scoring function based on the aggregate set of labeled and unlabeled instances.
-The goal of $\mathcal{A}$ is to learn optimal weights for maximizing the number of true anomalies shown to the analyst.
+The generic human-in-the-loop learning framework HiLAD assumes the availability of an analyst who can provide the true label for any instance in an interactive loop as shown in Figure~\ref{fig:active_loop}.
+In each iteration of the learning loop, we perform the following steps: 1) Select one or more unlabeled instances from the input dataset ${\bf D}$ according to a query selection strategy; 2) Query the human analyst for labels of selected instances; and 3) Update the weights of the scoring function based on the aggregate set of labeled and unlabeled instances.
+The overall goal of the framework is to learn optimal weights for maximizing the number of true anomalies shown to the human analyst.

-We provide algorithmic solutions for key elements of this active learning framework:
+We provide algorithmic solutions for key elements of this human-in-the-loop framework:

 \begin{itemize}